jayli/vim-easycomplete/README.md

 > [中文](README-cn.md) | [English](README.md) | [Wiki](https://github.com/jayli/vim-easycomplete/wiki)

 It's a Fast and Minimalism Style Completion Plugin for vim/nvim.

 ![](https://img.shields.io/badge/VimScript-Only-orange.svg?style=flat-square) ![](https://img.shields.io/badge/MacOS-available-brightgreen.svg?style=flat-square) ![](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square) ![](https://img.shields.io/github/workflow/status/jayli/vim-easycomplete/easycomplete.CI?style=flat-square)

 ## What

-Vim-easycomplete is a fast and minimalism style completion plugin for both vim and nvim.
+Vim-easycomplete is a fast and minimalism style completion plugin for vim/nvim.
 It aims to be available out of the box on linux and mac.

-It is implemented in pure VimScript and is extremely simple to configure without installing Node and a bunch of Node modules.
-Thank [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and [coc.nvim](https://github.com/neoclide/coc.nvim).
+It's extremely simple to configure without installing Node and a bunch of Node modules.
+For vim, it runs on vimscript for greater compatibility.
+For nvim, it runs on lua for better performance.
+On macOS, it includes a version written in Rust to improve performance.
+Thank [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and coc.nvim.
 They inspired me a lot.

 <img src="https://github.com/user-attachments/assets/12ddc3b0-4bc3-40c8-8044-3f57c97261fb" width=700 />

 It contains these features:

+- Compatible with vim and nvim.
 - Full [lsp]([language-server-protocol](https://github.com/microsoft/language-server-protocol)) support.
 Easy to install LSP Server with one command
-- Keywords/path support
-- Implemented based on pure vimscript
-- Snippet support.
+- Keywords/path support.
+Snippet support. cmdline completion support.
-- Fast performance
+- Fast performance based on rust.
 - AI coding assistant via [tabnine](#TabNine-Support).
-- cmdline completion support

 ## Installation